KevinKershaw/Learn-Python/README.md

 ### Important: Ask questions if you get stuck

-# Rule G-33 Challenge:
+# Second Assignment -- Rule G-33 Challenge (thank you Karl Eiholzer)

-A successful program will:
-Prompt the user for two inputs:
+A successful program will prompt the user for two inputs:
 - A letter indicating if the user will input Accrued Interest, Dollar Price, or Yield (i.e., “A”, “D”, or “Y”)
 - A number
 Upon entering the two inputs, the program will perform a rounding function consistent with the Standards of Accuracy; Truncation rounding rules of MSRB Rule G-33 (below)